deliveroo/deliveroo.engineering/_posts/2019-10-02-where-are-they-now.md

 We're rapidly growing our teams; the organisation wide hack day helps us to get to know different people and spark new interests in what's going on in our community.
 It encourages us to think about different ideas we could do and an opportunity to prototype and share what we've learnt.

-If a hack day idea is closed to be shipped and we believe it will bring value to the user we encourage spending the time to getting it done.
+If a hack day idea is close to be shipped and we believe it will bring value to the user we encourage spending the time to getting it done.
 An example of this is we beta test our apps to employees, the Android team were able to add a prompt to encourage employees to upgrade to the latest version with the tap of a button.

 Other ideas may take more time to complete and here we encourage members of a hack day team to work with engineering managers and product managers to outline the proposal and work towards how we prioritise the idea.

 ### Incremental Wins
 You know how it is, we move fast and aim for the tasks that provide the most valuable results.
-But along the way we realise there’s that one thing, or those many things that bug us.
+But along the way we realise there’s that one thing, or those many things, that bug us.

-Perhaps it’s a process that has to be followed and hasn’t had any work done on simplifying it since it was implemented.
-Or maybe there’s a gap in our capabilities that falls lower down the priority list than other tasks.
+Perhaps it’s a process that has to be followed and hasn’t been simplified.
+Or maybe there’s a gap in our capabilities that always seems like a lower priority compared to the main project.
 It doesn’t have to be the long forgotten ticket at the bottom of the backlog.
 It doesn’t even have to be your team’s responsibility!
 In 2019 Deliveroo turned the spotlight on the small ideas, the incremental wins that add up to something much greater.

 <figure>
 ![Hack day room](/images/posts/where-are-they-now/excelroom.png)